-1. Extend volume in Windows Server 2008 Disk Management
+1. Extend volume in Windows Server 2008 with Disk Management

-To extend partition with Windows Server 2008 Disk Management, your disk partition structure must meet all requirements below:
+To extend Server 2008 partition with Disk Management, your disk partition structure must meet all requirements below:

-- The partition that you want to extend must be formatted with NTFS file system.
+- The partition that you want to extend (such as C:) must be formatted with NTFS file system.

-- There is another partition on the same disk and on the right of the drive that you want to increase.
+- There is another partition (such as D:) adjacent and on the right of the drive that you want to extend.

-- You must delete the right contiguous partition to get Unallocated space (for example, delete D to extend C).
+- You must delete the right contiguous partition (D) to get Unallocated space before extending partition (C).

 - On MBR disk, the partitions that you want to delete and extend must be the same Primary or Logical partition.

-How to extend volume in Windows Server 2008 using Disk Management:
+How to extend volume in Server 2008 R2 with Disk Management:

-- Press Windows and R hot-keys together, type diskmgmt.msc and press Enter.
+- Press Windows + R hot-keys together, type diskmgmt.msc and press Enter.

 - Right click the right adjacent partition (such as D:) and select Delete Volume, then the disk space will be changed to Unallocated.

 - Right click the partition that you want to extend (such as C:) and select Extend Volume.

 2. How to extend Server 2008 partition with diskpart cmd

-Steps to extend Server 2008 partition with Diskpart:
+Steps to extend partition in Windows Server 2008 with Diskpart command:

-- Press Windows and R hot-keys together, type diskpart and press Enter.
+- Press Windows + R hot-keys together, type diskpart and press Enter.